lucaboriani/tadpole/README.md

 project requires node 16 +

 A demo package with actions is found in `/packages/hello_lang` (see `manifest.yaml`).
-The creation of the demo package is optional.
+The creation of the demo package is optional, while the default "hello" action should exist for testing purposes (see "Testing" below)